markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 Lastly, close the corresponding GitHub issue and celebrate!

 ## Reflection

+Great job finishing this near-complete version of Taskinator!
+The app is basically usable now, as long as the user doesn't refresh the browser.
+But we'll address that later.
+For now, we should bask in what we accomplished:

+* We practiced additional ways of traversing the DOM and manipulating elements

+* We used a new event, change, to specifically handle `<select>` elements

+* We leveraged event delegation to account for event handlers on multiple, dynamically generated elements

+* We learned many new DOM element methods such as:

+  * `setAttribute()`

+  * `getAttribute()`

+  * `removeAttribute()`

+  * `remove()`

+  * `matches()`

+In the next lesson, we'll further improve the user experience with drag-and-drop features.
+This way, users can either use the dropdown to change the task status or drag tasks between columns.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.